Congratulations! You found the most comprehensive guide to employee time clocks on the web. (Updated January 12, 2021)

 - Web clocks are convenient because you can access them from any connected computer.

 - Employees can clock in from home, on the road, at a remote location, or in multiple locations at the office.

 - Web clocks are software-based and run in the cloud.

 Of course, no system is perfect.
-One drawback of web-based time clocks is that employees sometimes forget to clock out.
-This is common for many kinds of time clocks, but a particular problem for web-based time clocks.
-Employees must build reminders into their routine to ensure accurate clock in/out times.
+One drawback of web-based clocks is that employees sometimes forget to clock out.
+This is common for other types, but a particular problem for these.
+Employees must build reminders into their routine.

-Another common drawback is identity confirmation.
-But this is an inherent problem in virtual commuting.
-Web-based time clocks can’t confirm identity.
+Furthermore, another drawback is identity confirmation.
+But this is an inherent problem in remote work.
+Web-based clocks can’t confirm identity.
 Small companies must trust that employees are reporting accurate work hours.